 Greenhouse gases act as a layering, absorbing IR energy and checking it from dissipating into outer space.
-The effect caused is the slow but steady warming up of Earth’s atmosphere and exterior, a process known as global warming.
+The effect caused is the slow but steady warming up of Earth’s atmosphere and exterior, a process is known as global warming.

-These greenhouse gases include CO2, nitrous oxide (N2O), methane, water vapour and other gases, according to the EPA (Environmental Protection Agency).
-From the emergence of the Industrial Revolution in the initial 1800s, the combustion of fossil fuels like oil, gasoline and coal have significantly amplified a number of greenhouse gases in the atmosphere, particularly CO2.
+These greenhouse gases include CO2, nitrous oxide (N2O), methane, water vapor and other gases, according to the EPA (Environmental Protection Agency).
+From the emergence of the Industrial Revolution in the initial 1800s, the combustion of fossil fuels like oil, gasoline, and coal have significantly amplified a number of greenhouse gases in the atmosphere, particularly CO2.
 Deforestation is the succeeding largest anthropogenic cause of the increase in carbon dioxide in the atmosphere.
 Atmospheric CO2 levels have been amplified by more than 40 percent from the commencement of the Industrial Revolution, from approximately 280 parts per million (ppm) in the 1800s to 400 ppm these days.
-The greenhouse effect, joined with snowballing levels of greenhouse gases and the resultant global warming, is anticipated to have deep implications, according to the near-universal unanimity of scientists.
+The greenhouse effect joined with snowballing levels of greenhouse gases and the resultant global warming, is anticipated to have deep implications, according to the near-universal unanimity of scientists.